Covid – 19 Procedures

 - Toilet facilities are available but please try and avoid using them, if possible, by going to the toilet before you leave home.

-Please bear in mind that Covid-19 restrictions may fluctuate and at any time the BAcC may have to ask all members to limit patient numbers or cease practising.
+Please bear in mind that Covid-19 restrictions may fluctuate and at any time the BAcC may have to ask all members to limit patient numbers.